 Understand their Passions

 Like their younger counterparts, Gen X employees are likely to be more engaged in projects they are passionate about.
-An overwhelming 53% of Gen X is actively disengaged in the workplace.
-The more your managers understand what the generation’s wants and needs in the workplace, the easier it will become to keep them engaged.
+A recent survey revealed 74% of workers felt they weren’t achieving their full potential at work.
+By ignoring passions, you’re missing out on revenue and growth.
+In fact, an overwhelming 53% of the U.S. workforce is not engaged, and Gen X makes up a large part of that count.
+The more your managers understand what the generation wants and needs in the workplace, the easier it will become to keep them engaged.

 “The stuffy corporate atmosphere of yore is not appealing to Gen X. More and more Gen Xers are leaving big corporations for smaller companies that foster innovation and value-added work.”

 Find and Treat the Gap